 The blind spots exist on both sides, rear, and front of the large vehicle.

 To the rear long trucks can have a large blind spot that reaches up to 200 feet directly behind them.
 Therefore you should always stay well back when follow a truck, it helps the driver to know you are there and will give you a better view of the road ahead.

 If you follow too closely and the truck brakes or stops suddenly, you have no place to go and could run into the truck.
 To prevent this, you need stay back and pay close attention when following large vehicles.

 On the left side there is a blind spot that runs from behind the cab to just behind the driver.

-On the right side the blind spot is much larger than on the left side.
+On the right side there is also a blind spot and it is even larger than the one on the left side.

-Trucks with high hoods have a blind spot of up to 25 feet in front of the truck.
-Stretching to the right side.
+Trucks with high hoods can have a blind spot of up to 25 feet in front of the truck and one that stretches over to the right side.

 A study conducted by the AAA Foundation found that in collisions involving cars and trucks, the driver of the car was at fault 73 % of the time.